Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 4. If required, check the details of the refund.
 For more information, see [Confirmations &ndash; Attributes](../UserInterface/06a_ListConfirmations.md#confirmation-–-attributes).

-5. Return to the list of confirmations and decide, how to proceed the refund.
+5. Return to the list of confirmations and decide how to proceed the refund.